Our Annual Family Fishing Day is Back!

 Through these activities, we foster confidence, inclusion, and a sense of belonging in natural spaces—empowering participants to enjoy, care for, and lead within Canada’s outdoor and conservation communities.

-Your support helps Roots and Rivers break down barriers and keep nature-based programs accessible for BIPOC families, fostering confidence, inclusion, and belonging in the outdoors.
+Your support helps keep nature-based programs accessible for BIPOC families, fostering confidence, inclusion, and belonging in the outdoors.